Kinvey/kinvey-cli/README.md

 * `coll delete <coll>`

     Deletes a collection by name within the active application and environment.
 You can specify another pair of application and environment using the `--app` and `--env` options.
+You will be prompted for confirmation unless you set the `--no-prompt` flag.

     * `--app <application>`